lesego12/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 FILE 10-delete_nodeint.c is a function that deletes the node at index index of a listint_t linked list.

 FILE 100-reverse_listint.c is a function that reverses a listint_t linked list.

+FILE 101-print_listint_safe.c is a function that prints a listint_t linked list.